zhullyb/monyhar/monyhar/docs/design/sandbox_faq.md

 of I/O (be it disk, keyboard, or screen) without making a system call.
 In most system calls, Windows performs some sort of security check.
 The sandbox sets things up so that these security checks fail for the kinds of actions that you don’t want the sandboxed process to perform.
-In Chromium, the sandbox is such that all access checks should fail.
+In Monyhar, the sandbox is such that all access checks should fail.

 ### So how can a sandboxed process such as a renderer accomplish anything?